-srael's economic freedom score is 70.1, making its economy the 26th freest in the 2024 Index of Economic Freedom.
-Its rating has increased by 1.2 points from last year, and Israel is ranked 2nd out of 14 countries in the Middle East/North Africa region.
+srael's economic freedom score is 69.9, making its economy the 30th freest in the 2025 Index of Economic Freedom.
+Its rating is largely unchanged from last year, and Israel is ranked 3rd out of 14 countries in the Middle East / North Africa region.
 The country's economic freedom score is higher than the world and regional averages.
-Israel's economy is considered "mostly free" according to the 2024 Index.
+Israel's economy is considered "moderately free" according to the 2025 Index.

 Despite an increasingly challenging security environment, Israel's economic competitiveness is anchored in strong protection of property rights and relatively low levels of corruption.
 The management of public finance still needs to be improved.
-Israel's overall regulatory framework promotes entrepreneurial activity, and its openness to global commerce supports productivity growth.
-The pace of regulatory reform is slightly behind that of other emerging economies.
+Israel's regulatory framework promotes entrepreneurial activity, and its openness to global commerce supports productivity growth.
+The pace of regulatory reform has lagged slightly behind that of other emerging economies.
 The labor market needs more flexibility to accommodate rapid economic transformation.
-Inflation has been modest, but upward pressures persist.
+Despite upward pressures, inflation has been modest.